From refinery to consumer

 Gasoline is sent through shared pipelines where commingling occurs

 Gasoline and other petroleum products are sent through shared pipelines in batches.
 These batches are not physically separated in pipelines, and some mixing, or commingling, of products occurs.
 Because this mixing occurs, the gasoline and other products must be tested as they leave pipelines to see if they still meet required specifications.
 If the products fail to meet local, state, or federal specifications, they are sent back to a refinery for further processing.

 Can customers find out which country or state the gasoline at a location station comes from?

 The U.S. Energy Information Administration (EIA) cannot identify the origin of gasoline sold at fueling stations.
 The gasoline a company sells is not necessarily produced by that company.

 Gasoline brands get mixed during shipment

-Gasoline is sold at over one hundred thousand retail outlets across the nation, and many are unbranded dealers that may sell gasoline produced by different companies.
-Branded stations may not necessarily sell gasoline produced by its own refineries.
+Gasoline is sold at more than 100,000 retail outlets across the nation, and many are unbranded dealers that may sell gasoline produced by different companies.
+Branded stations may not necessarily sell gasoline produced by the companies that own the stations.
 Gasoline from different refineries is often combined for shipment through pipelines, and different companies that own service stations in the same area may purchase gasoline at the same bulk storage and distribution terminal.

-The only difference between the gasoline at one companys fueling stations and the gasoline sold by another company is the small amount of additives that some companies put in the gasoline before it gets to their fueling stations.
+The only difference between gasoline at one company's fueling stations and gasoline sold by another company is the small amount of additives that some companies blend into the gasoline after it leaves the pipeline and before it gets to their fueling stations.